The 20 Best Mitochondrial Complex 1 Deficiency Doctors in Japan

 Chiba, JP

-Masaru Shimura practices in Chiba, Japan.
+Masaru Shimura practices practicing medicine in Chiba, Japan.
 Mr. Shimura is rated as an Advanced expert by MediFind in the treatment of Mitochondrial Complex 1 Deficiency.
-His top areas of expertise are Leigh Syndrome, Mitochondrial Complex 1 Deficiency, MELAS Syndrome, Andersen Disease, and Liver Transplant.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Leigh Syndrome, Mitochondrial Complex 1 Deficiency, Urea Cycle Disorders (UCD), MELAS Syndrome, and Liver Transplant.

 Advanced in Mitochondrial Complex 1 Deficiency